 At an April 4 meeting, Robert Gaudioso, Homeland’s lawyer, said his company still favors the monopine.
 At any rate, he said, “we’ve done everything that could possibly be done” to make the tower acceptable.
 “We don’t have anything to add.”

 Philipstown Cell Solutions disagreed, proposing that Homeland explore other sites, such as the Butterfield redevelopment on Route 9D in Cold Spring.
 On Feb.
 14 the Cold Spring Historic District Review Board approved placement of a cupola containing telecommunications equipment on a pending Butterfield residential building.

 Before the demolition of the hospital and revamping of Lahey Pavilion, the complex contained rooftop cellular devices, and the Butterfield developer told the review board wireless companies have asked to return.

 But Gaudioso said on Feb.
 27 that Butterfield does not work for Homeland and Verizon.
 “We could come up with a hundred what-ifs,” he said.
-“The shot clock is meant to make things happen.”The Current is a nonprofit supported by its readers; please consider a year-end gift.
+“The shot clock is meant to make things happen.”The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.